Skip to main content

 Open Chatbots

-From the main navigation, go to Chatbots and click New chatbot.
+From the left navigation, go to Chatbots and click New chatbot.

 2